What is SchoolsPlus?

 School mental health clinicians are located in some of the participating SchoolsPlus schools to provide support and treatment to students experiencing mental health issues.

-Each of the school boards have established a SchoolsPlus Advisory Committee with representation from government departments (Health and Wellness, Education, Community Services, and Justice), and non-government and community organizations.
+Each of the Regional Centre for Education, and CSAP, have established a SchoolsPlus Advisory Committee with representation from government departments (Health and Wellness, Education, Community Services, and Justice), and non-government and community organizations.
 The purpose of the committee is to identify opportunities to enhance and expand the array of services and programs for children, youth, and their families.

 Who is served by SchoolsPlus?